Class 37 | CSS Borders and Shadows

 1. Border Styles

-There are several border styles you can choose from, including solid, dashed, dotted, double, groove, ridge, inset, and outset.
+You can choose from several border styles, including solid, dashed, dotted, double, groove, ridge, inset, and outset.
 You can also set the border width and color.

 Example: